abilandz/PH8124/Lecture_8/Lecture_8.md

 awk '{print $4}' someFile
 rm someFile
 ```
-So by using the process substitution operator we are saved from quite some unecessary coding, and from taking care explicitly of temporary files.
+Clearly, by using the process substitution operator ```<( ... )``` we have saved quite some unnecessary coding steps.

 **Example 2:** How to parse line-by-line through the output of some command and manipulate each line programmatically?

 We have already seen that we can with the **while+read** construct parse line-by-line through the content of some external file.
 By using the process substitution operator ```<( ... )```, we can trivially extend that functionality to the output of some command.
-For instance, let us do some programmatic manipulation on the output of **ls** command:
+For instance, let us do some programmatic manipulation on the output of **ls -al** command:
 ```bash
 while read; do
  echo "In the line $REPLY there are ${#REPLY} characters"